 You could end up with lots of mixed yolk and egg white depending on how many eggs you plan to decorate, so plan ahead to use the contents of the eggs to bake an Easter cake or Easter cookies or omelets or whatever else you would like to make.

-Once you've removed the contents of the eggs from the shells, gently rinse the shells thoroughly with clean cold water in preparation for Easter egg coloring.
+Once you've removed the contents of the eggs from the shells, gently rinse the shells thoroughly with clean cold water in preparation for the old fashioned Easter Egg dye.

-When the egg blowing is done and the shells have dried, have your children sit down to dye and decorate the empty egg shells for Easter.
+When the egg blowing is done and the shells have dried, have your children sit down to color and decorate the empty egg shells for Easter.

-Mom taught me how to dye Easter eggs the old fashioned way by using natural food dyes.
-Unlike many chemical dyes, these natural Easter egg dye recipes are 100% safe, all-natural, non allergenic, inexpensive, and they really do work.
+Mom taught me to color Easter eggs naturally using Grandma's old fashioned Easter Egg dye.
+Unlike most chemical dyes, these all-natural dyes are 100% safe, all-natural, non allergenic, inexpensive, and they really do work.

 Plus, it's fun and educational too.
 Your kids will discover that different fruits and vegetables produce different colors.
 The variety of pastel and vibrant colors will amaze.

 What's more, you can safely eat naturally dyed eggs that have been hard boiled and properly refrigerated!
 Some natural dye liquids might take an hour or more to color the hard-boiled eggs, so allow the coloring process to take place INSIDE the refrigerator should you wish to eat the eggs later.